hunterwn/foundation_model_project/README.md

 Outputs land in `artifacts/outputs/<experiment>-baseline-<timestamp>/` with PNGs under `images/` and metadata in `metadata.json`.

-## 4. Dataset Preparation (no captions provided)
+## 4. Dataset Preparation

-Place your ~80 subject images inside the `dataset/` directory (e.g., `dataset/raw_knightro/`).
+Place your subject images inside the `dataset/` directory (e.g., `dataset/raw_knightro/`).
 Then run the builder to copy the images into a kohya-friendly folder and auto-generate caption `.txt` files:

 ```bash
 python -m src.dataset.build_training_set \